xinruili07/MusicGenreClassifier/README.md

 * *App will run on* `localhost:8080`

 ## Music Genre Classifier App
 The web application is written in Python using Flask.
-It uses a saved model (more details can be found at https://github.com/xinruili07/MusicGenreClassifier) for finding the genre of input song.
+It uses a saved model (more details can be found [MusicGenreClassifier](Models/README.md) for finding the genre of input song.

 ## Results
 With 10 genre classes, we are getting a test accuracy of 77%